RINEX data - daily files

 Coordinates

-You can retrieve the coordinate list for a specific date via e-service Download coordinate list (new window) and save as an Excel or pdf file.
+You can retrieve the coordinate list for a specific date via e-service Download coordinate list, and save as an Excel or pdf file.

-The coordinates are calculated with absolute antenna models, or corrected to apply to absolute antenna models.
+The coordinates are calculated with absolute antenna models.
 The station coordinates are checked continuously and, if necessary, updates are made, e.g. when replacing the antenna.
 When a station is new, or after an antenna change, preliminary coordinates are first calculated based on five 24-hour measurements.

 Twice a year, updates are made to these so-called final coordinates.
 These are based on three weeks of data during spring or autumn.
 The time is chosen to minimize the effect of any seasonal variations and to avoid periods of snow on the antennas.
 Normally, the difference between preliminary and final coordinates is within 5 mm.
 Exceptions are if the preliminary coordinates are determined during a period of snow or if the station is not completely stable.